uber/build-changelog/bin/usage.md

 Options:
     --major            bump the major version number
     --minor            bump the minor version number
-    --log-flags=[str]  extra flags to pass to `git log` --folder=[str]     sets the git repo & CHANGELOG location --filename=[str]   the filename we write the CHANGELOG too
+    --hotfix=[str]     bump the release version with your message --log-flags=[str]  extra flags to pass to `git log` --folder=[str]     sets the git repo & CHANGELOG location --filename=[str]   the filename we write the CHANGELOG too